-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students withdrawn (by applicant of institution).
-Admitted applicants shot iu iliciuue wait-ils C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted C1 Total full-time, first-time, first-year (freshman) men who enrolled 5 C1 Total part-time, first-time, first-year (freshman) men who enrolled 1 C1 Total full-time, first-time, first-year (freshman) women who enrolled 2 C1 Total part-time, first-time, first-year (freshman) women who enrolled 5
+Admitted applicants should include wait-listed students who were subsequently offered admission.

+C1 Total first-time, first-year (freshman) men who applied 32 C1 Total first-time, first-year (freshman) women who applied 56 C1 Total first-time, first-year (freshman) men who were admitted 17 C1 Total first-time, first-year (freshman) women who were admitted 20 C1 Total full-time, first-time, first-year (freshman) men who enrolled 6 C1 Total part-time, first-time, first-year (freshman) men who enrolled 9 C1 Total full-time, first-time, first-year (freshman) women who enrolled 2 C1 Total part-time, first-time, first-year (freshman) women who enrolled 5